You know what surprised me most about my Kansas road trip? The abundance of Sonic Drive-Ins. They were everywhere.

 Two odd stores worth noting: An Urban Outfitters inside an old theater, and a cupcake shop called Billy Vanilly.

 Snow from a late-season storm remained on the ground as I headed toward Topeka, stopping only to take in this historical marker about the Kansa Indians.
 Like most stories regarding the treatment of Native American tribes, this one isn’t very uplifting.

 From Lawrence, it was on to Topeka, which allowed me to add another state capitol building to my tally.
 This one was undergoing heavy construction.

 At this point, I’ve seen so many state capitol buildings (about half), that seeing all 50 has become a goal.
 I don’t even have a particular affinity for these structures; but now that I’ve come this far, I feel I must see them all.

 Stopping at the Westboro Baptist Church was a must.
-Not because of the church itself, which is well known for spewing hate, but because of the house across the street that was painted in rainbow colors in March.
+Not because of the church itself, which is well known for spewing hate, but because of the house across the street that was painted in rainbow colors.
 Known as the Equality House, the home serves as a stark contrast to the notorious church.

 Snowpeople for equality!

 Brown vs Board of Education Site